Why Is EPA Method 9 Important?

 - Data to optimize combustion and pollution control

-- Protection of your facility's operating permit
+- Protection of the facility’s operating permit